GC Digital Competencies for all public servants

 • grow as a leader to help drive change

-How the GC Digital Competencies were developed
+How the GC digital competencies were developed

 Governments in Canada and around the world use digital competency frameworks to help public servants stay prepared for the future.
-To keep pace, the GC identified the GC Digital Competencies for all public servants.
+To keep pace, the GC identified the GC digital competencies for all public servants.

-The GC Digital Competencies are based on:
+GC digital competencies are based on:

-How the GC Digital Standards and GC Digital Competencies work together
+How the GC Digital Standards and GC digital competencies work together

 Learn more